Marine primary production: Marine primary producers

 In a reversal of the pattern on land, in the oceans, almost all photosynthesis is performed by algae and cyanobacteria, with a small fraction contributed by vascular plants and other groups.
 Algae encompass a diverse range of organisms, ranging from single floating cells to attached seaweeds.
 They include photoautotrophs from a variety of groups.
-Eubacteria are important photosynthetizers in both oceanic and terrestrial ecosystems, and while some archaea are phototrophic, none are known to utilise oxygen-evolving photosynthesis.
+Eubacteria are important photosynthetisers in both oceanic and terrestrial ecosystems, and while some archaea are phototrophic, none are known to utilise oxygen-evolving photosynthesis.
 A number of eukaryotes are significant contributors to primary production in the ocean, including green algae, brown algae and red algae, and a diverse group of unicellular groups.
 Vascular plants are also represented in the ocean by groups such as the seagrasses.

 Unlike terrestrial ecosystems, the majority of primary production in the ocean is performed by free-living microscopic organisms called phytoplankton.
 It has been estimated that half of the world's oxygen is produced by phytoplankton.
 Larger autotrophs, such as the seagrasses and macroalgae (seaweeds) are generally confined to the littoral zone and adjacent shallow waters, where they can attach to the underlying substrate but still be within the photic zone.
 There are exceptions, such as Sargassum, but the vast majority of free-floating production takes place within microscopic organisms.

 The factors limiting primary production in the ocean are also very different from those on land.
 The availability of water, obviously, is not an issue (though its salinity can be).
 Similarly, temperature, while affecting metabolic rates (see Q_{10}), ranges less widely in the ocean than on land because the heat capacity of seawater buffers temperature changes, and the formation of sea ice insulates it at lower temperatures.
 However, the availability of light, the source of energy for photosynthesis, and mineral nutrients, the building blocks for new growth, play crucial roles in regulating primary production in the ocean.
 Available Earth System Models suggest that ongoing ocean bio-geochemical changes could trigger reductions in ocean NPP between 3% and 10% of current values depending on the emissions scenario.